-The two guys eventually participated in the biggest pot in the history of a televised poker game as Dwan collected $1.1 million on the occasion.
+The two guys eventually participated in the most giant pot in the history of a televised poker game as Dwan collected $1.1 million on occasion.

-Viktor Blom, one of the most frequent figures of this list, has been featured in two highest-ever online poker pots.
-To make things even more spectacular, only a few days have passed between those two pots.
 On the bright side, the Swedish legend did not lose both.
-He won this one against Phil Ivey, returning a solid portion of the losses against Antonius.
+Instead, he won this one against Phil Ivey, returning a solid portion of the losses against Antonius.

-As mentioned above, Isildur1 featured the biggest online pot in the history of the game.
+As mentioned above, Isildur1 featured the most significant online pot in the game's history.
 It happened just a couple of days before the above-described victory against Ivey.
-This time he met with an old friend, Patrik Antonius, in the very same game.
+Moreover, he met an old friend, Patrik Antonius, in the very same game.

 The two men fired heavily at each other pre-flop.
 The action stopped when Blom called Patrik’s five-bet to see the flop.
 Antonius had A♥K♥K♠3♠, while Blom was dealt 9♠8♥7♦6♦.
 With a 5♣4♠2♥ flop, both players went all-in even before the turn to contribute to a shocking $1,356,946 pot.

 Viktor had an open-ended straight draw, but Antonius had already caught a straight of his own.
-The 5♥ on the turn and the 9♣ did not quite help the Swedish highroller as Antonius grabbed the largest online pot ever seen in the game.
+Unfortunately, the 5♥ on the turn and the 9♣ did not quite help the Swedish high roller as Antonius grabbed the giant online pot ever seen in the game.

-While some games were played under the closed doors, the one which won the title of having the biggest pot in poker history was open to the public.
-It was the Triton Poker Super High Roller held in Jeju, South Korea.
+While they played some games behind closed doors, the one which won the title of having the giant pot in poker history was open to the public—the Triton Poker Super High Roller held in Jeju, South Korea.
 The buy-in was a hefty $1 million.

 Tom took four minutes to think about his move.
 Sadly, he made the wrong one and went all-in.
 Phua snap-called and won almost $2.5 million in a single hand as neither flop, not turn, nor river brought any luck to Dwan.
 To the present day, this is still the biggest-ever poker hand win.